Usage

 Filters and validators can be defined in three different ways:

-2. With keyword new directly
+- With keyword

 The shortest way to write is as string - however it does not allow auto completion and can not be intuitive.
 Especially new developers will find it hard to find out how the filter or validator is called.
 Also you might be wondering when defining a new field and get a filter instead of a validator what happens when they have the same name.